HardTimes2024/HardTimes/HardTimes_en.md

 We are sure that many regions of the Earth will face environmental pollution.
 From London and Vancouver to Beijing.

 The type of pollution will likely vary greatly by region.
 For example, Eastern Europe is exposed to radiation pollution due to a disaster/terrorist attack at a nuclear power plant.
-It is important to consider that an ìincidentî can occur not only at Zaporizhzhya NPP.
+It is important to consider that an ‚Äúincident‚Äù can occur not only at Zaporizhzhya NPP.

 Western Europe has a higher chance of chemical/biological terrorist attacks.